kwonghung-YIP/spring-data-jdbc-basic/doc/order-to-customer.md

 # Order-to-Customer (Embedded Object) relationship

-A customer can make many orders, therefore between them should be a one-to-many relation, and customer class should be aggregate root instead of order class.
-But thinking of you are working on the sale report, you focus on the order record and customer only a part of the order infomation, therefore, customer becomes an embedded object with the order class.
+A customer can place many orders, therefore the relationship between customer and order should be one-to-many, and customer class should be aggregate root instead of order class.
+But thinking of you are working on a sale report, you focus on the order record and customer only a part of the order infomation, therefore, customer becomes an embedded object with the order class.

 ### Order and Customer entities